Libre-TrainSim/lts-docs/docs/manual/editor/01-first-steps.md

 !!! note "Docs merging note"

 	We should probably rewrite all of that.
 I stopped here.
+It would be nice to teach some level design practices here.
+This seems also to be a good point to talk about guidance.
+(Or rather joke about guidance)

 It is highly recommended, that you make yourself a plan how you build your track. *(No shit, Sherlock)* We will add a .png file to our floor of our track for orientating where to build tracks later.